probably-not-porter/csv-dex/README.md

 # ![img](static/master.png) Dex 0.5.3
 ![GitHub repo size](https://img.shields.io/github/repo-size/probably-not-porter/dex)

-Porter Libby, 2020

-I have collected this data in CSV format so that it can be used for small projects and useful tools.
+I made these webscraping tools so that Pokemon data can be used for small projects and useful tools.
 This information is not to be used for profit, but it is available to anyone and everyone who wishes to make something neat under the MIT license.

 It should also be understood that this is NOT my data.
 It is data created by Nintendo and Game Freak, and collected/harvested by Serebii and PokemonDB.